Data-driven root-cause analysis for distributed system anomalies: Introduction

 \section{Introduction}

-With the advent ubiquitous sensing, advanced computation and strong connectivity, modern distributed cyber-physical systems (CPSs) such as power plants, integrated buildings, transportation networks and power-grids have shown tremendous potential of increased efficiency, robustness and resilience.
+With the advent of ubiquitous sensing, advanced computation and strong connectivity, modern distributed cyber-physical systems (CPSs) such as power plants, integrated buildings, transportation networks and power-grids have shown tremendous potential of increased efficiency, robustness and resilience.
 From the perspective of performance monitoring, anomaly detection and root-cause analysis of such systems, technical challenges arise from a large number of subsystems that are highly interactive and operate in diverse modes.

-For the purpose of root-cause analysis for time-series anomalies in complex systems, Granger causality is applied to model the system-wide behavior and capture the variation that can be used to implement root-cause analysis.
-With multivariate time series data, studies show that the causality from and to the fault variable presents differences and can be used to reason the root-cause~\cite{yuan2014root,mori2014identification,landman2014fault,chattopadhyay2014causality}.
+For the purpose of root-cause analysis in distributed complex systems, Granger causality~\cite{barnett2009granger} is applied to model the system-wide behavior and capture the variation that can be used to implement root-cause analysis.
+With multivariate time series data, studies show that the causality from and to the fault variable presents differences and can be used to reason the root-cause~\cite{yuan2014root,mori2014identification,landman2014fault}.
 For anomaly detection in time series, Qiu et. al.~\cite{qiu2012granger} derived neighborhood similarity and coefficient similarity from Granger-Lasso algorithm, to compute anomaly score and ascertain threshold for anomaly detection.
 A causality analysis index based on dynamic time warping is proposed by Li et. al.~\cite{li2015dynamic} to determine the causal direction between pairs of faulty variables in order to overcome the shortcoming of Granger causality in nonstationary time series.
-Fault related variables can be clustered and root-cause analysis is implemented in each cluster.
-A dynamic uncertain causality graph is proposed for probabilistic reasoning and applied to fault diagnosis of generator system of nuclear power plant~\cite{zhang2014dynamic}.
-Also, Bayesian network has been applied in cyber-physical systems to implement anomaly detection and root-cause analysis~\cite{KST14}.
 The proposed approaches provide efficient tools in discovering causality in complex systems, while an approach in inferencing (interpreting the variation in causality into decisions on failed patterns of fault variable/node) is less investigated.